atgu/GWASpy/docs/phasing.rst

    * - :code:`--bucket`
      - Bucket associated with the billing project
    * - :code:`--software`
      - Software to use for phasing.
 Options: [:code:`eagle`, :code:`shapeit`].
+Default is :code:`eagle`
+   * - :code:`--reference`
-Default is Eagle
+     - Genome reference build.
+Default is GRCh38.
+Options: [:code:`GRCh37`, :code:`GRCh38`]
+   * - :code:`--max-win-size-cm`
+     - Maximum window size to use when chunking the input file.
+Default is 10.0
+   * - :code:`--overlap-size-cm`
+     - Size of overlap between consecutive overlapping windows.
+Default is 2.0
    * - :code:`--cpu`
-     - Number of CPUs to use.
-Default is 8
+     - Number of CPUs to use in phasing.
+Default is 4.
+[TO BE CHANGED]
-   * - :code:`--memory`
-     - Memory to use.
-Default is :code:`standard` which correspond to ~4Gi/core. :code:`lowmem` ~1Gi/core and :code:`highmem` ~7Gi/core
-   * - :code:`--storage`
+   * - :code:`--scatter-mem`
-     - Storage to use for the job in gigabytes.
-Default is 50 Gi
+     - Memory to use for scattering input into chunks before phasing.
+[TO BE CHANGED]
    * - :code:`--threads`
      - Number of threads to use in phasing.
-Default is 16
+Default is 3.
+[TO BE CHANGED]
+   * - :code:`--run`
+     - Process to run.
+Options: [:code:`scatter`, :code:`phase`, :code:`concat`].
+Default is :code:`scatter`
+   * - :code:`--out-type`
+     - Output type.
+Options: [:code:`bcf`, :code:`vcf`].
+Default is :code:`bcf` [HIGHLY RECOMMENDED SINCE BCFs ARE GENERALLY FASTER TO WORK WITH AND TAKE UP LESS SPACE]
    * - :code:`--out-dir`
      - Path to where output files will be saved